enigmaneering/hello-world/enigma0/E0S4 - Neural Servers.md

     [Smedley Kynforth ⇝ Server C] launching server at :4242 [Smedley Kynforth ⇝ Server C] cycling

-More importantly, though, if you request `localhost:4242` in your web browser you'll be greeted with a synaptic revelation, identifying itself amongst the void of internet traffic - a lone sentinel of pleasantries and cordiality in an ever-growing sea of neural endpoints, holding the line between exuberant acknowledgement and apathetic ignorance
+More importantly, though, if you ping `localhost:4242` in your web browser you'll be greeted with a synaptic revelation, identifying itself amongst the void of internet traffic - a lone sentinel of pleasantries and cordiality in an ever-growing sea of neural endpoints, holding the line between exuberant acknowledgement and apathetic ignorance